Amitie10g/PassLicense_botclasses.php/README.md

 #To do:

-* Add support for more services (Panoramio as priority)
+* Add support for more services (Panoramio and Mushroom Observer)
 * Add support for pages in large categories (the MediaWiki API make this very hard)

 I can do this job alone, but any help is welcome.